Is Vanuatu Safe to Travel to in 2026?

 Crime & Safety

-Petty theft targeting tourists occurs primarily in Port Vila's central market area and along the waterfront after dark.
-The Royal Vanuatu Police Force reported 23 incidents involving foreign nationals between January and February 2026, predominantly bag snatching and vehicle break-ins.
+Petty theft targeting tourists occurs primarily in Port Vila's market areas and waterfront districts.
+The Royal Vanuatu Police Force reports 23 incidents involving foreign nationals during January-March 2026, representing a 15% decrease from the same period in 2025.

 Entry Requirements & Practicalities